Displaying 1-10 of 15 results.

 You can keep up to two dogs and up to two cats.
 Animals kept on farm land are exempt.
 See pages 27-28 of the Community Local Law 2017 for details.
 Submit an Excess Animals Application to apply for a permit to keep more pets than listed above.

-The Ballarat Animal Shelter is taking appointments between 10am and 3pm Monday to Friday.
-For Ballarat’s pound services – the collection and release of stray pets – call 5334 2075 to make arrangements to collect your pet.
-If you find a lost cat or dog call the City of Ballarat’s Customer Service team on 5320 5500 to request assistance from an Animal Ranger.
-We are pleased that so many animals have been adopted over the ...
+The Ballarat Animal Shelter is taking appointments between 10am and 3pm Monday to Friday for adoptions and to pick up your lost pet.
+For Ballarat’s pound service (picking up your lost pet) call 5334 2075 to make an appointment to collect your pet.
+If you find a lost cat or dog call the City of Ballarat’s Customer Service team on 5320 5500 to ask for help from an Animal Ranger.
+You can call the Ballarat A...

 Supporting our tourism sector